Learning Hierarchically Structured Concepts: Problem Statements

-Throughout this section, we fix a concept hierarchy $\mathcal C$, with concept set $C$ and maximum level $\lmax$, partitioned into $C_0, C_1, \ldots, C_{\lmax}$.
-We fix constants $n$, $k$, $r_1$ and $r_2$ according to the definitions for a concept hierarchy.
-We also fix a network $\mathcal N$, with constants $\ell'_{max}$, $n$, $\tau$, and $\eta$ as in the definitions for a network.
-Thus, the maximum layer number $\ell'_{max}$ for $\mathcal N$ may be different from the maximum level number $\lmax$ for $\mathcal C$, but the number $n$ of input neurons is the same as the number of level $0$ items in $\mathcal C$.
-The following definition will be useful in defining the recognition and learning problems.
-It defines what it means for a particular subset $B$ of the level $0$ concepts to be "presented" as input to the network, at a certain time $t$.
+Throughout this section, we fix constants $\lmax$, $n$, $k$, $r_1$, and $r_2$ according to the definitions for a concept hierarchy in \autoref{sec:datamodel}.
+We consider a concept hierarchy $\mathcal C$, with concept set $C$ and maximum level $\lmax$, partitioned as usual into $C_0, C_1, \ldots, C_{\lmax}$.
+We also fix constants $\ell'_{max}$, $n$, $\tau$, and $\eta$ as in the definitions for a network in \autoref{sec:networkmodel}, and consider a network $\mathcal N$ as described earlier.
+Thus, we allow the maximum layer number $\ell'_{max}$ for $\mathcal N$ to be different from the maximum level number $\lmax$ for $\mathcal C$, but the number $n$ of input neurons is the same as the number of level $0$ items in $\mathcal C$.

+The following definition will be useful in defining our recognition and learning problems.
+It expresses what it means for a particular subset $B$ of the level $0$ concepts to be "presented" as input to the network, at a certain time $t$.

-\begin{definition} If $B \subseteq D_0$ and $t$ is a non-negative integer, then we say that $B$ is \emph{presented at time} $t$ (in some particular execution) if, for every layer $0$ neuron $u$, the following hold.
-If $u \in rep(B)$ then $y^u(t) = 1$.
-Furthermore, if $u \notin rep(B)$ then $y^u(t) = 0$.
-That is, all of the layer $0$ neurons in $rep(B)$ fire at time $t$ and no other layer $0$ neuron fires at that time.
+\begin{definition} [\textbf{Presented}] If $B \subseteq D_0$ and $t$ is a non-negative integer, then we say that $B$ is \emph{presented at time} $t$ (in some particular execution) if, for every layer $0$ neuron $u$, the following hold: \begin{enumerate} \item If $u \in rep(B)$ then $y^u(t) = 1$. \item If $u \notin rep(B)$ then $y^u(t) = 0$. \end{enumerate} That is, all of the layer $0$ neurons in $rep(B)$ fire at time $t$, and no other layer $0$ neuron fires at time $t$. \end{definition}